WHITEHEAD,

 Whitehead, �Mathematics and the Good� in Paul Schlipp, ed., The

-Philosophy of Alfred North Whitehead
+Philosophy of Alfred North Whitehead, p.
+679.

 Whitehead, Process and Reality, p.
 526.